ezrosent/allocators-rs/README.md

   in the `crossbeam` framework, it also exposes a new data-structure: the `Bagpipe`. `Bagpipes` are like queues, but they trade consistency for scalability.
-This is normally a dubious exchange to make, but for `elfmalloc`, `Bagpipes` are used as "free lists" where ordering on the insertion and removal of elements is not required.
+This is normally a dubious exchange to make, but for `elfmalloc`, `Bagpipe`s are used as "free lists" where ordering on the insertion and removal of elements is not required.

 * `object-alloc` includes a number of traits currently used to define